FlxVctr/RADICES/CONTRIBUTING.md

 By submitting a pull request to this repository, you agree to license your contribution under the MIT license of this project.

-All contributors have to adhere to the [Code of Conduct of this project](CODE_OF_CONDUCT.md).
+By contributing you agree to follow the [Code of Conduct of this project](CODE_OF_CONDUCT.md).
 The project owner(s) reserve the right to exclude/ban contributors from this project not only, but especially if they violate the CoC.